-\begin{quote} \textit{``It stopped me right in the second lane from the right, blocking all the cars behind us.
-Getting in and out was extremely awkward.
-When I got off, it dropped me at a place where there were guardrails for 200 meters in both directions, so I couldn’t even get through.
+\begin{quote} \textit{``It dropped me at a place where there were guardrails for 200 meters, so I couldn’t even get through.
 I had to walk along the road, with cars passing right next to me.
 They advertise that you can get on and off at any point, but I feel like this feature sacrifices user experience just to force a `stationless' function.
-I chose that point in the app, but I couldn’t tell from the interface that there were guardrails there.
-And unlike a human driver, you can’t tell it, `Could you go a bit further forward?'
-Once it reaches the point, it just makes you get off.''} \end{quote} In our autoethnographic, we also found that Pony.ai currently allows users to adjust the vehicle’s stopping position on the mobile interface at pick-up by dragging the target parking spot.
-However, we noticed that users have little sense of how the on-screen distance corresponds to real-world distance and must rely on intuition when dragging.
-Moreover, the adjustment is limited to forward and backward movement, with no option to shift laterally.
-While this feature partially mitigates the inconvenience of poorly positioned pick-up points, it introduces new concerns.
-For example, temporarily granting users a degree of control over the vehicle raises questions about responsibility and liability.
+Although it's me who chose that point in the app, I couldn’t tell from the interface that there were guardrails there.
+Besides, you can’t tell the robotaxi, `Could you go a bit further forward?'
+Once it reaches the point, it just makes you get off.''} \end{quote}

+In our autoethnographic, we found that Pony.ai allowed users to slightly adjust the vehicle’s stopping position on the mobile interface at pick-up by dragging the target parking spot.
+However, we noticed that we had little sense of how the on-screen distance corresponded to real-world distance and must rely on intuition when dragging.
+Moreover, the adjustment was limited to forward and backward movement, with no option to shift laterally.
+While this feature partially mitigated the inconvenience of poorly positioned pick-up points, it introduced new concerns.
+For example, temporarily granting users a degree of control over the vehicle raised questions about responsibility.

 In addition, users highlighted the rigid waiting-time policy after vehicle arrival.
-Robotaxis typically wait only a short period before departing if passengers fail to board on time.
+Robotaxis typically waited only a short period before departing if passengers failed to board on time.
 P03 described this trade-off between strict waiting-time policy and real-world traffic conditions, \textit{``There are pros and cons.
 In some places, stopping for too long can block major traffic arteries and cause congestion.
 But the downside is that sometimes the car leaves when you are just one or two seconds late.''}